 Create one of these files at project root:extension.config.jsextension.config.mjsextension.config.cjs

-config key to patch generated bundler config.
+config key to patch the generated bundler configuration.

 config capabilities